Diasen Diathonite Evolution

 Hints and Tips

-All application/yield figures quoted are based on application to a smooth level surface.
+All coverage/yield figures quoted are based on application to a smooth level surface.
+They are for guidance only and do not include material required to level (dub out) the walls.

 On walls with white salt deposits (efflorescence) or high moisture content, Diathonite Deumix+ can be used to speed up drying and act as a salt inhibitor.
 Diasen Regularisation could also be used as the first layer of plaster (underneath the Diathonite Evolution) on walls with severe salt issues when required.